jolivain/trusted-firmware-a/docs/plat/arm/tc/index.rst

 - SCMI
 - MHUv2

-Currently, the main difference between TC0 (TARGET_PLATFORM=0) and TC1
+Currently, the main difference between TC0 (TARGET_PLATFORM=0), TC1
-(TARGET_PLATFORM=1) platforms w.r.t to TF-A is the CPUs supported.
-TC0 has support for Cortex A510, Cortex A710 and Cortex X2, while TC1 has support for Cortex A510, Cortex Makalu and Cortex Makalu ELP Arm CPUs.
+(TARGET_PLATFORM=1), TC2 (TARGET_PLATFORM=2) platforms w.r.t to TF-A
+is the CPUs supported as below.
+- TC0 has support for Cortex A510, Cortex A710 and Cortex X2.
+- TC1 has support for Cortex A510, Cortex Makalu and Cortex Makalu ELP.
+- TC2 has support for Hayes and Hunter Arm CPUs.

 Boot Sequence